fpgadeveloper/fpga-drive-aximm-pcie/docs/source/supported_carriers.md

 ### KCU105, VC707, VC709

 * The on-board Ethernet port for these boards is not connected in these designs because they are not supported by the free AXI EthernetLite IP.
-The block design build script (design_1-mb.tcl) contains the code to add the AXI Ethernet IP for these boards and can be uncommented if Ethernet is desired.
+The block design build script (`Vivado/src/bd/bd_mb.tcl`) contains the code to add the AXI Ethernet IP for these boards and can be uncommented if Ethernet is required.

-### KCU105

-* This design uses the Quad SPI flash in dual mode with SPIx8 interface (64MB total storage).

 ### PicoZed FMC Carrier Card V2